Anjanaa03/WalmartsalesAnalysis/README.md

 # Walmart Sales Data Analysis

 ## About
-This project focuses on analyzing Walmart sales data to gain insights into product sales trends, and customer behavior.
+This project focuses on analyzing Walmart sales data to gain insights into product sales trends and customer behavior.
 The dataset used in this analysis is from the Kaggle Walmart Sales Forecasting Competition( https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).